I’m getting ready for the book launch of my latest novel.

-Months later—maybe as fate would have it—they meet at a bookstore where Luna works and which Lucien frequents.
-Still hurting from losing her first love, Luna’s Grandma dies.
-Devastated, she finds solace in Lucien’s company and his tales of world travel.
+Months later, Luna and Lucien meet at a bookstore where Luna works and which Lucien frequents.
+Still hurting from her losses, Luna finds solace in Lucien’s company and his tales of world travel.

-Inspired by Lucien, Luna volunteers for the Peace Corps.
-What she goes through in a Cambodian village defies anything she could have imagined.
+Inspired by Lucien, she goes to Cambodia.
+What she goes through in one of its villages defies anything she could have imagined.

 If anyone of you is interested in an advance reader copy (ARC) to review, please contact me.